george112n/george112n/README.md

 1st Year Physics Bsc Undergraduate at University of Warwick.

-I code minecraft plugins and mods for Build the Earth UK, and Build the Earth itself.
+I code minecraft plugins and mods for Build the Earth UK and for Build the Earth itself.

 I also have other fun projects from time to time, for example learning how to read pixels of a png image and metadata in java and using this to determine what time was displayed on a phone screenshot taken.